Andrea-Martorana-Tusa/CognitiveServices_PowerBI/README.md

 - Script function for image tag no Premium.txt
 - Script function for language services no Premium.txt

 contain the M code used to call the services without having a Premium capacity.
-But a subscription to the Azure AI Services is needed any way to call the services.
+But a subscription to the Azure AI Services is needed to call the services.
 More details in the attached pdf presentation.

 ------------------------------------------------------------------
 Follow the Microsoft tutorial: Extract Key phrases from text stored in Power BI. https://learn.microsoft.com/en-us/azure/ai-services/language-service/key-phrase-extraction/tutorials/integrate-power-bi